Automation Systems

 Robots can be fitted with the right types of end effectors to perform the work properly and smoothly without causing damage to the finished product.
 Some robots are even used to perform delicate surgical operations under the supervision of the operating team and MDs.

-The most common application of industrial robots involves simple pick and place operations.
-However, industrial robots are also employed in more versatile and critical functions with better control technologies, powerful actuators, and more sophisticated sensors.
-Below are some of the most common applications of industrial robots.
+While industrial robots are frequently used for basic pick-and-place operations, they also perform a range of more complex and critical functions thanks to advanced control technologies, powerful actuators, and sophisticated sensors.
+Below are some of the most prevalent applications of industrial robots:

 Modern end effectors are usually equipped with sensors to ensure that they have the correct part and the part is in the correct orientation for the assembly process.
 In addition, some robots can use a machine vision camera attached to the end effector to perform dynamic positioning based on the actual location of an assembly that may vary during production.